abeldebeer/logging-adapter-java/README.md

 To configure the Logger, you call `Logger.init()`, which returns a Settings object.
 This class provides the following options:

-### addLoggerAdapter()
+### setLoggerAdapter()

-Adds a `LoggerAdapter` instance, which typically wraps a third party logging library.
+Sets the `LoggerAdapter` instance, which typically wraps a third party logging library.
 Of course, you can always create your own implementation.
-It is possible to add multiple logger adapters.
+It is not possible to set multiple logger adapters.

 ### setEnabled()